Teams, tales and tips – a guide to the local game

 The most obvious choice, the mid-range Caledonian, offers golf packages and dinner/B&B deals.
 En-suite rooms have WiFi, Sky TV and tea- and coffee-making facilities, and the restaurant operates from breakfast to 9pm.
 It’s just off the main street about 1km from the ground, and 300 metres from Leven bus station.

 Slightly further from the town centre, behind the Caledonian, the Dunclutha Guest House provides a comfortable, affordable stay in one of five rooms, guests looked after by welcoming owner Julie.
-Features include home-made shortbread, home-cooked breakfasts and a large communal hot tub in the sun-catching back garden.
+Treats include home-made shortbread, home-cooked breakfasts and a large communal hot tub in the sun-catching back garden.
 There’s even drying facilities if you get caught in the rain.

 Further up the beach-lined coast are all kinds of guesthouses, self-catering lodgings and holiday parks, but these require a taxi or car to/from the ground.